 The story is set in a deeply religious environment.
 A society that represses sexuality adds an element of guilt to Valerie’s sexual awakening.
 She must overcome not only her ambivalence towards sexual desire, but also the pious atmosphere of her small, traditional-minded community.
 This symbolic struggle is, as the movie illustrates with its nonlinear narrative, very complex.

 The transition from child to adult is also interpreted as an emotional and physical rebirth.
+According to the movie, child and adult can’t exist together on the same plane.
 That made perfect sense to me.
-It’s sort of changeling — child and adult can’t exist together on the same plane.
 In the film, Valerie is literally burnt at the stake, which is a smart way to convey the emergence of the new individual.
 It’s all very Freudian and very interesting and clever — a really original way to explain puberty.

 Conclusions & Final Thoughts:

 Valerie and Her Week of Wonders is indeed a movie filled with wonders.
 It unfolds like a dream (or daylight nightmare).
 The non-linear narrative requires attention from the viewer, but it is all done in a playful and highly imaginative manner.
 It’s one of those films that will stay with you long after the fade out.
 Color, 77 minutes, Rated R.